Public Safety

 Without safe communities, nothing else is really possible.

-While violent crime rates in Baltimore City are trending at an all-time low, so far this year Baltimore County has seen certain increases in rates of violent crimes like aggravated assaults and sexual violence, according to data from Major Cities Chiefs Association.
+While violent crime rates in Baltimore City are trending at an all-time low, so far this year, Baltimore County has seen certain increases in rates of violent crimes like aggravated assaults and sexual violence, according to data from the Major Cities Chiefs Association.

 Towson is an unfortunate example of this.
 Our civic capital has been the victim of devastating crimes that instill fear in the community and disrupt the vitality of the region.